Zondax/docs-ic-push-metrics/interviews/technical_exercice.md

 Pay attention to security details and best practices throughout the exercise.

 ## Recommended Time
-I think approximately 3-4 hours working on this task will be enough, distributed among the different sections as needed.
+We think approximately 3-4 hours working on this task will be enough, distributed among the different sections as needed.
 It is important that the time is sufficient to demonstrate the technical skills but also to present a well-organized and documented Markdown file.